Curriculum Vitae

 Belief on Making the Classroom and Educational Materials Accessible

 My approach to education is a student-centered, mentor first approach.
 Meaning, I strive to place students at the center of the learning process, allow them to be active participants, as well as provide mentorship that allows students to see their potential even if the environment is potentially obscuring it.
 Problematically, academia as an institution is prone to favor those that have generational and environmental resources to help them be successful in the learning process.
-As such, those that come from first generation, low-income, or from groups that are historically underrepresented in education often face unique challenges and barriers to educational attainment that their more traditional peers do not.
+As such, those that come from first generation, low-income backgrounds face unique challenges and barriers to educational attainment that their more traditional peers do not.
 This can be especially true in the community college setting where the majority of the students could come from these types of backgrounds.
-As such, I believe it’s the role of educators to be active participants in dismantling student barriers to education by making the classroom and educational materials accessible whenever capable to do so.
+I believe it’s the role of educators to be active participants in dismantling student barriers to education by making the classroom and educational materials accessible whenever capable to do so.
 This includes using resources that are affordable with easily accessible options.
 Before assigning any textbook, I think it’s important to check and see if there are any open source options available and if it’s unavoidable that they buy the text, I make every attempt to choose quality, but affordable textbook options.
+Additionally, faculty should share and encourage their students to apply for available scholarships to offset the cost of attending.
+I believe that the more we make the classroom accessible by alleviating financial stress, the more likely they are to be engaged in the classroom because they’re not as worried about their day to day challenges of affordability and cost of living.